Install and upgrade Bolt

 Install Bolt

-To install Bolt, run the appropriate command for the version of Fedora you have installed:
+To install Bolt, run the appropriate command for your version of Fedora:

 • Fedora 40